 Aging Process

 The fact that athletic footwear deteriorates is neither news nor an indictment of the industry.
 For years, this remark has been made by shoe enthusiasts and authors across several books.
-Some might think that the rubber vulcanizing agents used to dry the soles would protect the material.
-Unfortunately, it does not.

-The most effective thing that can be done is to replace shoes when they are worn out.
+As a result, the most effective thing that can be done is to replace shoes when they are worn out.
 But to do so, it is very important to know how durable athletic footwear is.
-This type of information is much sought after but usually unavailable or hard to find.
+In fact, this useful type of information is much sought after but typically unavailable or hard to find.

-There is a related question: How long do shoes last?
-This is a touchy subject because most shoe companies consider this to be proprietary information.
-As a result, some might be reluctant to tell how they make their shoes.
-A good example of this is Nike.
-The company’s press releases and advertising materials describe barefoot running as an inspiration for their barefoot shoes, but they do not detail manufacturing procedures.
+Besides, there is also a related question: How long do walking or running shoes last?
+This is a touchy subject because most shoe companies often take this into account to be proprietary information.
+As a consequence, some might be reluctant to tell how they make their shoes.

 - You start to feel pain in your heels or your toes.